 Alko seeks to help customers make responsible shopping decisions as well as to minimise the environmental impacts of our own operations and encourage our supply chain to take care of environmental and social responsibility.

 Alko’s Green Choices information helps customers choose environmentally sustainable products.
-Our aim is that more than 40 per cent of the products in Alko’s selection will feature Green Choices product information by the end of 2020.
+Our aim is to increase the percentage of Green Choice products in our selection to 70 per cent by the end of 2030.
 Read more about Green Choices.

 We encourage our goods suppliers to provide Alko with lightweight and recyclable packaging to minimise the adverse impacts of greenhouse emissions.
 In addition, we encourage our customers to recycle all drinks packaging correctly.
-In the case of non-deposit packaging, wine bags and the inner bags from boxed wines can be returned to recycling points at more than 200 Alko stores.
-Wine bags returned to the stores are used in cement manufacture.
+In the case of non-deposit packaging, wine bags and the inner bags from boxed wines can be returned to Alko collection point.
+Wine bags returned are used in cement manufacture.
+Read more about the wine bag collection.

 Goal 13.
 Take urgent action to combat climate change and its impacts.

-In 2019, the theme of the strategic plan for the joint environmental and climate efforts of the Nordic alcohol monopolies is energy and carbon dioxide emissions.
-The aim is to define the best practices and target levels for the supply chain in terms of energy efficiency in the primary production of ingredients and beverage production as well as the use of renewable energy.
+In 2019, the theme of the strategic plan for the joint environmental and climate efforts of the Nordic alcohol monopolies was energy and carbon dioxide emissions.
+The aim of the theme year was to define the best practices and target levels for the supply chain in terms of energy efficiency in the primary production of ingredients and beverage production as well as the use of renewable energy.

 Goal 14.
 Conserve and sustainably use the oceans, seas and marine resources for sustainable development.
 By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution.

-Alko pays particular attention to garbage pollution in bodies of water and single-use plastic products in Alko stores.
-We seek to discontinue the sale of plastic bags by the end of 2020 and replace all single-use plastic accessories in our selection with equivalent products by the end of 2020.
-In addition, we develop the environmental friendliness of the products in our selection in many ways.
+Alko pays particular attention to garbage pollution in bodies of water and single-use plastic products in Alko stores. e develop the environmental friendliness of the products in our selection in many ways.
 The perspectives include increasing the use of recycled materials and the recyclability of products.

 Goal 15.
 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.